goldstrike77/ansible-role-linux-wazuh/README.md

 - [Contributors](#Contributors)

 ## Overview
 Wazuh is a free and open source platform for threat detection, security monitoring, incident response and regulatory compliance.
 It can be used to monitor endpoints, cloud services and containers, and to aggregate and analyze data from external sources.
-Wazuh provides the following capabilities:
+Wazuh OpenSource Security Analytics provides a production-ready setup to analyze your IT environment.
+It packs with a lot of features which intently need for critical business:

 #### Security Analytics
 Wazuh is used to collect, aggregate, index and analyze security data, helping organizations detect intrusions, threats and behavioral anomalies.